joshwashywash/pixelize/README.md

 **Q: How does it work?**

-A: All it does is use sharp's [png](https://sharp.pixelplumbing.com/api-output#png) and [toFile](https://sharp.pixelplumbing.com/api-output#tofile) functions to get the job done.
+A: All it does is make use sharp's [png](https://sharp.pixelplumbing.com/api-output#png) and [toFile](https://sharp.pixelplumbing.com/api-output#tofile) functions to get the job done.

 **Q: Why did you make this?**